dotnet/BenchmarkDotNet/docs/guide/Configs/Columns.md

 ### TagColumns

-You can also define own columns.
 In the following example, we introduce two new columns which contains a tag based on a benchmark method name:

 ```cs
 [Config(typeof(Config))]